canton-foundation/cips/cip-XXXX-canton-naming/cip-XXXX-canton-naming.md

 `Treasury_Payout` distributes the accrued treasury — the Canton Coin the DRO party holds from each `RegisterName` fee — evenly across the registrars, as one batched, chained sequence of `TransferFactory_Transfer` calls.
 Any registrar may trigger it once `minPayoutInterval` has elapsed; the triggering registrar keeps `triggerBountyPercent` of the payout as the incentive to run it.
 The DRO signature on the contract gates the *rules* — the interval, the even split, the bounty — not the caller, which is why the choice is safe to leave open to any registrar.

-#### Marketplace — NameListing and NameSale

-The marketplace layer composes the core `NameRecord` with the CIP-56 Allocation API to give the holder a hosted-but-permissionless way to sell a `.canton` name.
-A `NameListing` is the seller's standing offer; a registrar brokers it to a buyer, producing a `NameSale`; the facilitator then settles the sale atomically against three CIP-56 `Allocation` legs — the name itself, the buyer's payment, and the facilitator's fee.

-**Fields and signatories.** `NameListing` is `signatory seller, observer registrars` — it is an off-book advert by the holder, not a registry-issued artefact, so no DRO signature is needed to publish or withdraw it. `NameSale` is `signatory seller, buyer, observer facilitator` — the buyer commits on accept, and the facilitator (settlement executor) observes for the settlement choice.
-The buyer-driven `NameListing_Accept` (`controller facilitator, buyer`) is where the holder's listing is committed into a sale; seller authority flows in through the listing's own signatory.

-**Where DRO authority enters settlement.** Settling the name leg archives the seller's `NameRecord` and creates a fresh one for the buyer — both effects require DRO authority because `NameRecord` is `signatory dro, holder`.
-That authority is supplied by the name-leg `NameAllocation` (`signatory dro, sender`), which the seller produces by exercising `RequestNameAllocation` on the registry: the exercise happens on contracts where DRO is already a signatory, so DRO authority is captured at allocation time and carried through to settlement.
-No fresh DRO signature is needed at listing or at sale creation; the keep-DRO-out-of-routine-actions property of an ordinary marketplace is preserved end to end.

-**Atomic three-leg DvP.** `NameSale_Settle` (`controller facilitator`) takes the three Allocation `ContractId`s and executes them in one transaction — either all three settle or the transaction rolls back.
-Before execution, the choice validates each leg against the sale's agreed terms: sender, receiver, amount, instrument id, settlement executor, and settlement reference must all match.
-These pinning asserts close a substitution attack where a colluding facilitator might pair the buyer's payment with a name leg for a different (cheaper) name, or with a payment leg denominated in a worthless token.

-**Unwind paths.** Either party may walk away from a committed sale before settlement (`NameSale_Abort` / `NameSale_AbortBySeller`); the seller's name-leg escrow is released through the standard Allocation API (`WithdrawNameAllocation` or `CancelNameAllocation`), which restores `NameRecord.locked = False`.
-A listing that has not yet been accepted is withdrawn with `NameListing_Cancel`.

-#### Name-addressed escrow — NameEscrow

-`NameEscrow` lets a sender lock Canton Coin against a `.canton` *name* rather than a party id, with the recipient resolved on-chain at claim time.
-If `alice.canton` changes hands while the escrow is in flight, the new holder receives the funds; resolution always happens at the moment `Claim` is exercised, not at escrow creation.

-**Signatories.** `NameEscrow` is `signatory sender, observer dro`.
-The sender consents to locking funds by signing; DRO is an observer so it can drive the `Claim` choice without needing a signature at escrow creation.
-Daml permits a controller to be an observer (the idiomatic shape for "actor outside the signatory set drives a choice", used by the CIP-56 TransferFactory as well), so the DRO ceremony is concentrated where it is doing real work — at claim time, resolving the name and releasing the locked CC — and opening an escrow is a single-signer action on the sender's side.

-**Lifecycle and windows.** Before `unlockAt` the sender can cancel (escrow has not matured).
-Between `unlockAt` and `reclaimAfter` is the DRO's exclusive `Claim` window, during which the registry's `ResolveName` choice maps the name to its current holder and releases the funds.
-At or after `reclaimAfter` the sender can reclaim the funds if DRO did not act in its window. `ResolveName` itself rejects expired or unknown names, so a `Claim` against a dead name fails — the sender's reclaim path handles that case.

 ### Security design

 #### Signatory model and authorisation boundaries